The Autistic Interpreter

-As a female who discovered she has Asperger's, PDA (Pathological Demand Avoidance), Sensory Processing Disorder (SPD), dyslexia, dyscalculia and dyspraxia in her late thirties, I have found that I am not an alien or weird, or even eccentric.
+As a female who discovered she has Autism Type 1, ADHD, PDA (Pathological Demand Avoidance), Sensory Processing Disorder (SPD), dyslexia, dyscalculia and dyspraxia in her late thirties, I have found that I am not an alien or weird, or even eccentric.
 I’m just wired differently.
-I’ve pushed myself very hard to try to fit in with “normal” people, modify my behaviour because it didn’t "fit in" with everyone else and I have tried to conform.
+I’ve pushed myself very hard to try to fit in with “normal” people, modify my behaviour because it didn’t emulate everyone else and I have tried to conform.

-Through all this personal development and self-improvement and reflection I have been able to see life through both lenses, which means I’m able to translate for many Neuro-typicals (people who display very few Autistic characteristics) trying to understand some of the language and behaviours used by those with Autism (or Asperger’s) and try to help explain why they may react in a certain way in a given situation.
+Through all this personal development and self-improvement and reflection I have been able to see life through both lenses, which means I’m able to translate for many non-Autistic people trying to understand some of the language and behaviours used by those with Autism (or Asperger’s) and try to help explain why they may react in a certain way in a given situation.

-I have found that I am able to help translate some of the behaviours and characteristics to Neuro-Typicals (Friends and Family) in words they will understand which can be very difficult for Autistic people to do themselves.
+I have found that I am able to help translate some of the behaviours and characteristics to non-Autistic people in words they will understand which can be very difficult for Autistic people to do themselves.
 This situation can be very frustrating for both parties, so it’s very rewarding that I can help to bridge that gap.
-Also I have helped a few Autistic adults to find ways to get their message across by helping them understand how to ask for they want they need in the language of non-Autistic people to self-advocate.
+Also I have helped Autistic adults to find ways to get their message across by helping them understand how to ask for what they want or what they need in the language of non-Autistic people to self-advocate.
 I have developed a training course called Rules of Engagement TM which addresses these communication problems that present themselves in teams.

-My mission is to dispel the Autistic myths of superhero powers and savant characteristics, selfishness, laziness, stubbornness or supposed lack of empathy.
+My mission is to dispel the Autistic myths of superhero powers and savant characteristics, selfishness, sociopathy, laziness, stubbornness or supposed lack of empathy.
 It doesn’t matter which side you are on, I can help.
 Whether you think someone ignores you or you can’t get a job, I can help.

-I also have a presentation I can give as training/information to groups.
+I have 30 min free presentation I can give as training/information to groups.

-Please click on the button below to access free videos that might help with some communication and behaviour explanations:
+Please click below to access free videos that might help with some communication and behaviour explanations: